Dzirit/reactivesockets/README.md

 reactivesockets
 ===============
-Fixed reconnect function.
+- Fixed reconnect function.
-Built for .Net Core
+- Built for .Net Core.

 Implements a very easy to use sockets API based on IObservable.
 It allows very simple protocol implementations such as:

         var client = new ReactiveClient("127.0.0.1", 1055);